Foreign Earned Income Exclusion 2021 – Latest To Know Exposed

 Yes, it is possible.
-If you are a U.S. citizen or a resident alien of the United States and you live abroad, you are taxed on your worldwide income and as such must file a U.S. return for all the years that you are residing abroad.
-However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation.
-In addition, you can exclude or deduct certain foreign housing amounts.
-This is known as the foreign earned income exclusion.
+If you are a U.S. citizen or a resident alien of the United States and live abroad, you are subject to tax on your worldwide income and must file a U.S. return for all the tax years you are residing abroad.
+However, as a U.S. ex-pat you may be able to use the foreign earned income exclusion, form 2555, to reduce the taxes you owe or eliminate your taxable earned income altogether.

-In order to be eligible for the foreign earned income exclusion, an expatriate must meet all four of the following requirements:
+To be eligible for the foreign income exclusion, an expatriate must meet all four of the following requirements:

 - Must have foreign earned income

 - Must have a tax home in a foreign country

 - Meet either the bona fide residence test or physical presence test

 - Make a valid election to exclude foreign earned income.

 The foreign earned income exclusion is only available for wages, or self-employment income earned for services performed outside the U.S. Foreign “Earned” income includes salaries, wages, commissions, bonuses, self-employment income.
 The income must also be “foreign” income, meaning that the performance of services was physically in a foreign country.

 - Non-earned income or passive income such as investment income (interest, dividends, and capital gains), social security